ctkjose/robobo3dr1plus/readme.md

 Thermistors come in three main packages:<br>
 ![thermistors](thermistor_types.png)

-The stock thermistor is the stock hexagon hotend of the R1+ is plain thermistor glued to the heat block.
+The thermistor in the stock hexagon hotend of the R1+ is plain thermistor glued to the heatblock.

-You can also use the **M3 stud** or **M3 screw** version but you may need to drill the heat block to widen the hole.
+You can also use the **M3 stud** or **M3 screw** version but you may need to drill the heatblock to widen the hole.

 > When buying a thermistor be carefull to ensure that what you are buying is infact a thermosistor.
 Many thermocouples also come in a "stud" package and are easy to confuse.
 The RAMP 1.4 board will NOT accept a thermocouple without a conditioner/amplifier board/adapter to make it them work, also there is little support in firmwares like Marlin.